MARDI GRAS MAMBO

 Course and Rules of the Road

-What is the time limit for the marathon?
+What is the time limit for the RACE?

-City permits limit the race time to a 4 hour time limit.
-The course will be closed at a 18:00 minute/mile pace.
+Participants need to maintain an a 18:00 minute/mile pace to meet course cut-off times.
 No race services including medical, aid stations or traffic control are available beyond this pace.

 The finish line remains open until 11:00 a.m. (assuming an 7:00 a.m. start).
 Participants must cross the finish line by 11:00 a.m. in order to be considered “official finishers”.
 After 11:00 a.m., the course and finish line are closed.
 Late finishers may cross the finish line, but are not guaranteed an official time or a finishers medal.